QBI-Software/XNAT_modules/README.md

   a.
 Select -> Menu->DataTypes then 'ADD NEW DATATYPE' from list (you should see your module - if not go back through steps)

+  b.
+To use the module: From a "Subject" select "Add Experiment" and select it from the list